dekuNukem/daytripper/advanced_usage.md

 ![Alt text](resources/photos/app/sercon.png)

-On macOS or Linux, the serial port will have different names.
-They will mostly likely have the word `usb` in it.
+On macOS or Linux, the serial port will have different names, and mostly likely will have the word `usb` in it.

 ![Alt text](resources/photos/app/macser.png)